Hafida Guebli, Founder of NEYB’S, won First Prize from the HEC SnO Center, at the HEC Entrepreneur Fest 2017 contest.

 My best memory … I am obliged to say that I have two.

-The first: January 10, 2017 when I walked for the first time into the campus of HEC.
+The first: January 10, 2017 when I walked into the campus of HEC Paris for the first time.
 I had just joined the academy “Become an Entrepreneur of Change” led by Lise Penillard.

-I put on my best clothes for the occasion, just like a first day back at school.
-At 9:45 am, with my peers, we stepped into the very large T building, where I met the brilliant Professor Iselin and quickly got to know his famous expression, “there’s a job to be done”.
-Frédéric Iselin is one of the professors who has taught me the most professionally.
+I put on my best clothes for the occasion, just like my first day back at school.
+At 9:45am, with my peers, we stepped into the very large T building, where I met the brilliant Professor Iselin and quickly got to know his famous expression, “there’s a job to be done”.
+Frédéric Iselin is one of the professors who taught me the most professionally.